seattlerb/hoe/README.txt

 ==== Initialization

 When your hoe-spec is instantiated, it extends itself all known plugin modules.
 This adds the method bodies to the hoe-spec and allows for the plugin to work as part of the spec itself.
-Once that is over, activated plugins have their **optional** define `initialize_#{plugin}` methods called.
-This lets them set needed instance variables to default values.
+Once that is over, activated plugins have their **optional** `initialize_#{plugin}` methods called followed by their **optional** `activate_#{plugin}_deps` methods called.
+This lets them set needed instance variables to default values and declare any gem dependencies needed..
 Finally, the hoe-spec block is evaluated so that project specific values can override the defaults.

+See "Hoe Plugin Loading Sequence" in hoe.rb for full details.

 ==== Task Definition